krry/atmanaut.me/content/posts/how-to-go-where-it-is-nice.md

 ---
 categories: []
-date: "2019-03-24T10:46:00-05:00"
+date: 2019-03-24T10:46:00-05:00
-subtitle: "Or where is it nice now?"
+subtitle: Or where is it nice now?
-tags: ["playwork", "vacay", "ideation", "prediction"]
+tags:
+- playwork
+- vacay
+- ideation
+- prediction
-title: "How to Go Where It Is Nice"
+title: How to Go Where It Is Nice
-title_lead: "The All New Buenomadic 2020"
+title_lead: The All New Buenomadic 2020
-title_main: "When is it nice here?"
+title_main: When is it nice here?

 ---

-Here's a fun one out of the notebook where I describe the products I will someday claim to have come up with years ago, once many others have spilt buckets of blood, sweat, and tears manifesting it.
+Here's a fun one out of the notebook where I describe the products I will someday claim to have come up with years ago, once many others have spilt buckets of blood, sweat, and tears manifesting them.
 These are not fatuous claims, nor are they worthwhile.
 What does an elephant say about a Jeep?
 Anyway, I found myself sorely disappointed when I Googled for "Best time of year to go to New Zealand".

 ## **How to Where to Vacay**